Spotlight – Market Diversification

 This Spotlight shines light on key considerations for businesses interested in growing operations to international markets.
 The journey to global expansion can vary based on ease of market transition, business processes and the extent of adaptable resources.
 This short guide will help your company to determine the right personalized path to extend your business abroad, find the value in diversifying to new markets, and prepare to successfully grow your business on a global scale.

 Canada has a broad and growing global trade network that gives Canadian businesses preferred access to seize opportunities on a global market scale.

-With a total of 14 free trade agreements with 51 countries, 36 foreign investment promotion and protection agreements (FIPAs) and many more negotiations in progress around the globe, Canada is the most connected G7 country.
+Canada has a total of 14 free trade agreements with 51 countries, 36 foreign investment promotion and protection agreements (FIPAs) and many more negotiations in progress around the globe.
 With preferred access to international markets for Canadian companies, there has never been a better time to diversify.

 Take this Export quiz, check your score and be sure that you are ready.